Purpose

 Notice

-LOAD DATAstatement on tables with triggers. - To import data from an external file, you must have the
+LOAD DATAstatement. - To import data from an external file, you must have the

-FILEprivilege and configure the following settings:- To load files from an OBServer node, you must configure the system variable secure_file_priv to specify the path that can be accessed during file import or export.
+FILEprivilege and the following settings:- When loading server-side files, you must set the system variable secure_file_priv to specify the path for accessing files during import or export.

---local-infile[=1]option when you start the MySQL client or OceanBase Command-Line Client (OBClient), to enable data loading from the local file system.
+--local-infile[=1]option when starting the MySQL/OBClient client to enable loading data from the local file system.

-OceanBase Database supports the following input files for the LOAD DATA statement:
+OceanBase Database supports the following input file types for the LOAD DATA statement:

-LOAD DATA INFILEstatement to load data from files on an OBServer node into database tables.Files in the local file system of the client: You can execute the
+LOAD DATA INFILEstatement to load data from these files into a database table.Client-side (local) files: These files are stored on the local file system of the client.
+You can use the

-LOAD DATA LOCAL INFILEstatement to load data from files in the file system of the local client into database tables.Note
+LOAD DATA LOCAL INFILEstatement to load data from these files into a database table.Note

-Starting from V4.2.2, OceanBase Database in MySQL mode supports the
+Starting from OceanBase Database V4.2.2 in MySQL mode, you can use the

-LOAD DATA REMOTE_OSS INFILEstatement to load data from files in an object storage service system into database tables.
+LOAD DATA REMOTE_OSS INFILEstatement to load data from these files into a database table.

 INSERTstatement to insert the data into the corresponding partition.